naemon/naemon.github.io/documentation/usersguide/embeddedperl.md

 <ul>
 <li>Mod-Gearman will spend much less time running your Perl plugins because it no longer forks to
     execute the plugin (each time loading the Perl interpreter).
-Instead, it executes your plugin by making a library call.
+Instead, it executes your plugin by making a library call.</li>
 <li>It greatly reduces the system impact of Perl plugins and/or allows you to run more checks with
     Perl plugin than you otherwise would be able to.
-In other words, you have less incentive to write plugins in other languages such as C/C++, or Expect/TCL, that are generally recognized to have development times at least an order of magnitude slower than Perl (although they do run about ten times faster also - TCL being an exception).
+In other words, you have less incentive to write plugins in other languages such as C/C++, or Expect/TCL, that are generally recognized to have development times at least an order of magnitude slower than Perl (although they do run about ten times faster also - TCL being an exception).</li>
 <li>If you are not a C programmer, then you can still get a huge amount of mileage out of Mod-Gearman
     by letting Perl do all the heavy lifting without having Mod-Gearman slow right down.
     Note however, that the ePN will not speed up your plugin (apart from eliminating the interpreter load time).
-If you want fast plugins then consider Perl XSUBs (XS), or C <i>after</i> you are sure that your Perl is tuned and that you have a suitable algorithm (Benchmark.pm is <i>invaluable</i> for comparing the performance of Perl language elements).
+If you want fast plugins then consider Perl XSUBs (XS), or C <i>after</i> you are sure that your Perl is tuned and that you have a suitable algorithm (Benchmark.pm is <i>invaluable</i> for comparing the performance of Perl language elements).</li>
-<li>Using the ePN is an excellent opportunity to learn more about Perl.
+<li>Using the ePN is an excellent opportunity to learn more about Perl.</li>
 </ul>